muppet9010/Factorio-Utils/README.md

 	- Does Formatting as default from formatter (no .editorconfig), with any required settings done via user settings.
  - Factorio Mod Debug: https://marketplace.visualstudio.com/items?itemName=justarandomgeek.factoriomod-debug
 	- Utils copy of config files at "VS CODE BITS\Per Mod .vscode", put its contents in the mods specific folder in a ".vscode" folder
 	- To generate EmmyLua docs for the Factorio API from the JSON docs press use the Factorio version selector on the status bar (bottom of VSCode) and browse to the exe.
-Select it and manually enter its Factorio version.
 This will create the docs in the root of the Factorio folder in a new folder (based on our global extension settings).
  - indent-rainbow: https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow
  - GitLens: https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens
  - compareit: https://marketplace.visualstudio.com/items?itemName=in4margaret.compareit